manifestonosuke/Home/kanala/README.md

 # Issues
 I copy and paste various ressources and may have left html code in deck fields.
 I didn't sanitise all entries and some reading maybe not visible if you use a dark skin for Anki.

+The deck is build manually over months and early cards syntax may differ from the latest